Murph9/GridWars/README.md

 --------

 0.29 LeaderBoard Start, Menu Arranging... (others)
-- there was a break here and i forgot most of the stuff i did, sorry
+- there was a break here and i forgot most of the stuff i did, sorry..

 --------